0

 What Causes Weight Gain (and how is it different from bloat or water weight?!)

-Several factors are responsible for weight gain, namely, diet, exercise, environmental factors, and genetics.
-Diet is the key element for most people, as well as exercise and/or general movement.
+Several factors are responsible for weight gain, namely diet, exercise, environmental factors, and genetics.
+Diet is the key element for most people, as well as exercise and general movement.
 Environmental factors refers to medications, hormone disruptions, and social factors, and genetics refers to our baseline metabolic rate, how we build muscle, and thyroid function.

 Bloat is a more temporary situation; Bloating is usually a digestive issue, though hormones and stress also play a part.
 Sometimes there is an underlying medical condition.
 Generally, when we are bloated, the stomach feels hard and full, and the abdomen may be distended.

-Water weight is a bit of a misnomer; when we start a diet, the weight we lose initially is typically just ‘water weight’; Your body burns through the calories, then dips into your glycogen supply for energy.
+Water weight is a bit of a misnomer; when we start a diet, the weight we lose initially is typically just "water weight"; Your body burns through the calories, then dips into your glycogen supply for energy.
 Glycogen is bound to the body by water, and the process results in the water being released and your pants fitting a bit better.
 You can read more about it here.
-However, a more accurate term that we might suffer from is water retention.
+However, a more accurate term for what we might suffer from is water retention.
 Water retention can have causes that aren't due to underlying disease, such as hormone level.
 Examples include eating large amounts of salt, sitting or standing for prolonged periods, and medication side effects.

 Can My Metabolism Change?

-What role do the androgens - DHEA and Testosterone - play in Weight?
+What Role do androgens - DHEA and Testosterone - play in Weight?

-Our DHEA levels drop and that means testosterone levels also drop.
+Our DHEA levels drop and that means our testosterone levels also drop.
 Both of these hormones are important for building muscle, especially testosterone.
-As DHEA levels decline we lose some of our energy and enthusiasm for setting and keeping to exercise goals.
+As DHEA levels decline, so does our energy and enthusiasm for setting and keeping to exercise goals.
 Without these important hormones mood can change - it is hard to motivate yourself to exercise when you are feeling down in the dumps most of the time.

 What Role Does Estrogen Play in Weight?